stewdio/blackswan/README.md

 - animation needs to end such that looping back to beginning is not visually distracting; so must end with keyboard reassembled and ready.

+- ERASE GUY scatters the keys. should red fade to white and then “eraser guy” comes in and commands all the keys to fly away, like commanding the flood waters to recede? he fails. the shit comes back.

 - NOW WORKS: hover / click on SHIFT, OPTION, CAPS, etc should activate those things just like hitting the real buttons.
 EXCEPTIONS: caps-lock. does not log to the receipt generator. does this require adding "channels" to every single key?!

 - RECEIPT. comp.generateReport() now outputs a receipt of the experience.
 Need to capture hover events as well tho.
 Needs more debugging too. auto downloads as text file when song ends?